Handouts & Summaries

 GLOBE Advisors' Study of Insurance Costs for Mid-Rise Residential Buildings

-GLOBE Advisors recently conducted a study of the property insurance costs for wood frame and concrete mid-rise residential buildings on behalf of the Concrete Council of Canada, to identify the risk factors affecting differences in insurance rates between the two building systems.
+GLOBE Advisors recently conducted a study of property insurance costs for wood-frame and concrete mid-rise residential buildings on behalf of the Concrete Council of Canada to identify the risk factors driving differences in insurance rates between the two building systems.

 Wood In The Built Environment

-The operation of buildings in the U.S. accounts for 40% of all U.S. GHG emissions.
-There is growing pressure from the wood products industry to build with wood as a means of reducing the carbon footprint of buildings.
-Any approach to combating global climate change must include a robust and comprehensive plan for reducing the carbon footprint of the built environment.
+Building operations account for 40% of US GHG emissions.
+There is growing pressure from the wood products industry to build with wood to reduce buildings’ carbon footprint.
+Any approach to combating global climate change must include a robust, comprehensive plan to reduce the carbon footprint of the built environment.

 Building Better Buildings

-The construction and operation of buildings in the U.S. account for 40% of all U.S. GHG emissions.
-Any approach to combating global climate change must include a robust and COMPREHENSIVE plan for reducing the carbon footprint of the built environment.
-So how to ‘green’ the built environment?
+The construction and operation of buildings in the US account for 40% of all US GHG emissions.
+Any approach to combating global climate change must include a robust and comprehensive plan to reduce the carbon footprint of the built environment.
+So, how to ‘green’ the built environment?
 Where are the possible energy savings, and how can we make the most impact?

 Life Cycle Assessment of Softwood Lumber

-Life-cycle Assessment is a technique to assess environmental impacts associated with all the stages of a product’s life from raw material extraction through materials processing, manufacture, distribution, use, repair, maintenance, decommissioning, recycling and landfilling.
-The full carbon life cycle of softwood wood products is described below
+Life-cycle Assessment is a technique for assessing environmental impacts across all stages of a product’s life, from raw material extraction through materials processing, manufacture, distribution, use, repair, maintenance, decommissioning, recycling, and landfilling.
+The full carbon life cycle of softwood wood products is described below.

 Carbon Is Carbon

-Life-cycle analysis is a technique to assess environmental impacts associated with all the stages of a product’s life from raw material extraction through materials processing, manufacture, distribution, use, repair, maintenance, decommissioning, recycling and landfilling.
+Life-cycle analysis is a technique for assessing environmental impacts across all stages of a product’s life, from raw material extraction through materials processing, manufacture, distribution, use, repair, maintenance, decommissioning, recycling, and landfilling.
 The full carbon life cycle of softwood wood products is described below.